Manavalakurichi

-Even though IREL provides many employment opportunities to locals here, people are against this company due to the fear of Nuclear Radiation emission from this unit.

 Sea ports

-Jeppiaar Fishing Harbour in Muttom is the nearest Sea Port.
+Jeppiaar Fishing Harbour in Muttom is the nearest sea port.
 This is a private sea port and was built by educationalist and business man Jeppiaar.

-Another nearest sea port is Kolachal.
+Another near sea port is Kolachal.
 It is an ancient port, aging back to 18th century.
-Vasco da Gama called it ‘Colachi’.
+Vasco da Gama called it "Colachi".
 After the defeat of the Dutch by King Anizham Thirunal Marthanda Varma in Battle of Colachel on 10 August 1741, a victory pillar had been erected near the beach in commemoration of the victory.

 Roads

 The town is well connected to all parts of the state through road.
-Nagercoil, the district headquarters of Kanyakumari is situated 20 km from Manavalakurichi in the north-east direction.
+Nagercoil, the district headquarters of Kanyakumari, is situated 20 km from Manavalakurichi in the north-east direction.
 Direct bus service from Manavalakurichi is available to Thiruvananthapuram the capital city of Kerala.
-This journey usually takes less than 2 hrs by road.
-Frequent bus service to Thuckalay another town which is 11 km away is also available.
+This journey usually takes less than two hours.
+Frequent bus service to Thuckalay, another town which is 11 km away, is also available.

 Rail

 Eraniel railway station is the nearest railway station.
 The station has two platforms and falls on the Kanyakumari–Thiruvananthapuram line in the Thiruvananthapuram division of the Southern Railway zone.
-All daily trains passing through the station halts in Eraniel station.
-The route from Eraniel to Thiruvananthapuram is an exciting journey as the line runs through tunnels and hilly terrains.
-It takes only 1 hr from Thiruvananthapuram to Eraniel by train.
-The famous Mandaikadu Bagavathi Amman Temple, Kolachal Port, I.R.E Industries in Manavalakurichi and Padmanabhapuram Palace are situated nearby the Station.
+All daily trains passing through the station halt in Eraniel station.
+The route from Eraniel to Thiruvananthapuram runs through tunnels and hilly terrains.
+It takes one hour from Thiruvananthapuram to Eraniel by train.
+The Mandaikadu Bagavathi Amman Temple, Kolachal Port, I.R.E Industries in Manavalakurichi and Padmanabhapuram Palace are situated nearby the station.
 The station also is the nearest railhead for two municipalities – Padmanabapuram, Colachel and for 25 villages.